yuvipanda/python-popularity-contest/README.md

 # python-popularity-contest

-In interactive computing installations, figuring out which python modules are in use is extremely helpful in managing environments for users.
+In interactive computing installations, figuring out which python libraries are in use is extremely helpful in managing environments for users.

-On import, this module will setup an `atexit` hook, which will send the list of imported modules to a statsd server for aggregation.
+python-popularity-contest collects pre-aggregated, anonymized data on which installed libraries are being actively used by your users.

 Named after the [debian popularity contest](https://popcon.debian.org/)